Travel Tips, Packing Recommendations, Rules of the Road

 Passport Control

-Please make a copy of your passport and keep it in a safe place.
+Please make multiple copies of your passport and distribute those throughout your bags and keep one (at least) in a safe place.
 This is very important in case you should lose your passport or leave it behind in a hotel.
-It also works to take a close up shot of your passport with your smart phone.
+Take a close up shot of your passport with your smart phone.
 Also, many hotels like to keep your passport for a while during the check-in process, in some countries it’s the law (for example, Italy).
 If you are uncomfortable with this idea, then bring along a B&W copy of your passport for check-in purposes.
 A few copies should suffice; the hotel will give it back to you.
 (Only applies to Italy)

 VERY IMPORTANT: Be certain your passport is valid for at least 6 months past the date of your return to your home country from Europe.
 If you need to update or renew your passport this is the official government site: